 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on the Pub-2010 General Employee Mortality table, with slight adjustments.
 Cost of living benefit increases for retirees are assumed to be 1.25 percent.

-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Plan was dated June 30, 2015.
-Inflation and investment assumptions were reviewed in the experience study report for the General Employees Plan dated June 27, 2019.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 27, 2019.
+Inflation and investment assumptions for all plans were reviewed in the experience study report for the General Employees Plan.